ReactTraining/react-workshop/reading/post-workshop-materials.md

 https://reactjs.org/docs/faq-structure.html

 Usually you'll have a `/src` or `/app` folder in your repo where all your React code goes.
 Inside that it's common to have a `/components` folder for your common re-usable components (forms, buttons, dialogs, etc).
 From there it's common to have folders that are in the `/src` folder related to pages or specific areas of your app like `/customer-profile` or `/shopping-cart`.

+If you're using a meta-framework like Remix.run or NextJS, they handle routing with the filesystem.
+That means you'll have a "pages" folder where from there your folder and filenames literally become routes for the URL.

 ## Error Handling